bitmorse/robodash-core/README.md

 One CouchDB database per user.
 One document per data emitting device (storage).
 One document for all robots.

-Events: The Robodash-core server (when user is not online with Robodash-desktop) provides a socketIO endpoint where events can be sent to. (i.e. LoRaWAN gateway sends packets to this endpoint).
+Events: The Robodash-core server (when user is not online with Robodash-desktop) provides a socketIO endpoint where external events and data can be sent to. (i.e. LoRaWAN gateway sends packets to this endpoint).
+This endpoint is disabled when robodash-core is run on desktop.